onuralpszr/onuralpszr/README.md

 Professionally, I use Python development on backend side of works and on mobile side I used Kotlin and flutter with Google technologies such as <a href="https://developers.google.com/ar">ARCore</a>,<a href="https://mediapipe.dev/">Mediapipe</a>,<a href="https://firebase.google.com/">Firebase</a>,<a href="https://protobuf.dev/">Protobuf</a>,<a href="https://flatbuffers.dev/">FlatBuffers</a> and many others.
 On machine learning sides I used <a href="https://www.tensorflow.org">Tensorflow</a>,<a href="https://www.tensorflow.org/tensorboard">Tensorboard</a>,<a href="https://keras.io/">Keras</a>,<a href="https://github.com/google/jax">Jax</a>,<a href="https://www.pytorch.org">Pytorch</a>.
 These tools enable me to incorporate ML/DL/AI into apps and products.
 Additionally, I use the Unity engine for creating AR and ML applications.

+In addition to my diverse skill set, I am actively contributing to a computer vision project named Supervision.
+Supervision is dedicated to crafting reusable computer vision tools tailored to a wide array of needs.
+This project embodies my commitment to advancing the field of computer vision, offering robust solutions that empower developers and researchers alike.

 I am also contributing various FLOSS and OSS projects around GitHub/Gitlab/Pagure and other platforms to make everyone and developers lives better.

 </p>

 <br>